Can you get a student loan with bad credit?

 The bottom line

-Can you get a student loan with bad credit?
-There’s a good possibility that you can, and your best bet is to start with federal student loans.
+It’s entirely possible to get a student loan with bad credit.
+Your best bet is to start with federal student loans.
 But if you need private student loans to help finance your education, bad credit could make borrowing money more difficult and more costly.

-Focus on improving your credit as much as possible before you apply for financing.
-And remember, if you decide to accept an interest rate that you’re not thrilled about now, you can always refinance your student loans in the future.
+Take steps to improve your credit as much as possible before applying for financing, such as lowering your credit utilization ratio and disputing errors on your credit report.
+If you decide to accept an interest rate that you’re not thrilled about now, you can always refinance your student loans in the future.